idvorkin/idvorkin.github.io/_d/siy.md

 - Apathy - See, but don't care about the thing
 <div> </div>

-**IP: Wishing for random people to be happy**

-- Secretely pick two people, and think them happy thought
-- Make a shooting sound to make it joyful (pew, pew)

 **FP: Attending to the joy of loving-kindness**

 - 1m: Bring to mind someone for whom you can feel loving kindness